dimitar1024/bgshop/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Technology
+Angular 13
+Firebase – use for save users, products, images.
+SweetAlert2 – showing alerts.
+angular material – use for showing content. crypto-js – use for crypt current user in cookie. ngx-cookie-service – use for save current user in cookie.
+Rxjs- use for get data form firebase.

+Public
+/home page
+/login
+/register
+/promotions – show products with discount
+/search - show products with a name containing the search word Admin
+User: sysadmin@test.bg  Pass:123456
+/admin/employee/new – Create new employee.
+/admin/employees – List all employees.
+Admin can edit or delete employees.
+Employee
+User: employee@abv.bg Pass:123456
+/product/new – create new product
+/products/ - list all products.
+Employee can edit or delete product.
+/orders – list with user orders
+User
+User: user@abv.bg Pass:123456
+/home – User can add products in cart.
+/cart – show selected products.